 If parents wish for their child to be absent for a reason not listed above, the parent must provide a written explanation of the reason for such absence, including why the student will be absent and for how long the student will be absent.
 The Principal will make a determination as to whether the stated reason for the student's absence constitutes good cause and will notify the parents via telephone and writing of his/her decision.
 If the Principal determines that good cause does not exist, the parents may request a conference with the Principal to again explain the reasons for non-attendance.
 The Principal may then reconsider his initial determination.
-At this juncture, the Principal's decision shall be final.
-However, parents may appeal this decision in writing to the Superintendent within 5 days.
-This decision can be appealed to the school board.
+However, at this juncture, the Principal's decision shall be final.